Money & Your Mental Health

 4. Now that you’re aware of what is being said, felt and sensed, redirect your attention to stopping that negative conversation, unclenching your fists and jaw, releasing the stress in your stomach, slowing your heartbeat and cultivating new positive habits.

 Remember to give yourself grace.
 This journey isn’t easy, and your finances play a big role in your life.
-But by following the above steps and dedicating yourself to change, you will be able to overcome your financial struggles and better your mental health.
+But by following the above steps and dedicating yourself to change, you will be able to overcome your financial struggles and improve your mental health.

 And we will be with you every step of the way.